-Learn About Male Breast Reduction in the Philadelphia, Bryn Mawr, and Newtown Square Areas
+Learn About Male Breast Reduction in the Bryn Mawr, Newtown Square, and Philadelphia Areas

 Gynecomastia, the technical name for the development of enlarged male breasts, impacts millions of men each year in the United States.
 The problem may appear during puberty, and it can peak again later in life, as an estimated 25 percent of men between 50 and 80 years old struggle with gynecomastia.
-Philadelphia-area men who want to reduce their enlarged breasts can discuss the condition with Dr. Laura Gowen at Cirillo Plastic Surgery.
+Bryn Mawr, Newtown Square, and Philadelphia-area men who want to reduce their enlarged breasts can discuss the condition with Dr. Laura Gowen at Cirillo Plastic Surgery.

 While some cases of gynecomastia resolve on their own, especially those that appear in adolescence, male breast reduction surgery may be necessary to correct the problem that can contribute to a poor self image and even physical discomfort.
 There are multiple options available to reduce the size of enlarged breasts, with specifics that depend on the cause, as well as the unique anatomy and health of the patient.